An Ambit Field Framework for the Full Panel of Day-ahead Electricity Prices: Conclusion

-In future applications, the simulation method could also be used to assess estimation and calibration properties of the model in finite samples, which may be helpful to explore which specifications of the kernel function fits well to data.
-To this end, we have proposed a semi-parametric kernel that may be used to learn the kernel shape from the data, thereby aiding the development of consistent and robust parametric model specifications.
-Finally, it will also be interesting to study the pricing and hedging of derivative products more deeply in the future, where the capability of modelling individual delivery periods allow for considering a wider variety of products.
-In this regard, the within-day spreads presents a unique instrument for hedging cross sectional risks, which, to the best of our knowledge, have not previously been treated in the literature.
+To further facilitate pricing and estimation in the model, we have also developed a simulation scheme and illustrated how to implement this.
+In future work, this may be helpful to assess the quality of statistical estimators in finite samples and the pricing of complicated products.
+A deeper study of the pricing and hedging of derivative products is particularly interesting as the possibility of treating products down to the individual delivery period allows for much more flexible risk management.
+In this regard, the within-day spreads present a unique instrument for hedging cross sectional risks, which, to the best of our knowledge, have not previously been treated in the literature.